 Counseling Partners

-Launching at the start of Spring 2023 semester, NCCC has joined the SUNY Student Tele Counseling Network (STCN ), facilitated through SUNY Upstate Medical University.
+NCCC is a member of the SUNY SUNY Student Tele Counseling Network (STCN ), facilitated through SUNY Upstate Medical University.
 SUNY STCN is a grant funded initiative through SUNY legislature which offers psychiatric care through HIPAA compliant Zoom sessions to SUNY students who reside in New York State, including medicine management and psychotherapy (CBT and DBT as well as regular therapy).
 These services are completely free for SUNY students!

-For a referral to the Student Telehealth Counseling Network, please contact the Associate Vice President of Student Affairs.
+For a referral to the Student Telehealth Counseling Network, please click here.

 The Human Services Department supports to our North Country students through a partnership with Community Connections of Franklin County.
 In Fall 2021, NCCC introduced our Student Peer Advocates who assist students with problems such as mental health, addiction, health care, financial problems, housing, food, health insurance, etc. These Peer Advocates are current NCCC students who have been trained to provide resources and referrals for those in need.